 Google is your friend, so I applied the quick fix before my next ride, which is only holding for a while, unless you actually wedge the contacts, something I do not really want to do.
-More info on this particular – and for Garmin quite embarrassing – problem here.

 Anyway, my 144 kilometer ride, with a screenshot of the Haleakala recording, went by unnoticed, until I mentioned having completed my Rouvy career after the PowerTap century.

-When asked when I had completed Haleakala – which was not on Strava, but it was on Rouvy – I explained that I had used the ‘work around’ as described in my Facebook post a while before.
+When asked when I had completed Haleakala – which was not on Strava, but it was on Rouvy – I explained that I had used the ‘work around’ as described in a Facebook post a while before.

 The essence of that work around is that you do not need to be indoors to complete a ride on Rouvy – as long as the (smartphone) app can capture power, you’re virtually moving.